-A lot of people use the terms “machine learning” and “artificial intelligence” interchangeably, and while they are closely related, this perspective is acknowledging just one small part of a much larger story.
+A lot of people use the terms “machine learning” and “artificial intelligence” interchangeably.
+And while they are very similar, this perspective acknowledges just one small part of a much larger story.

-Machine learning is actually a very particular subset of AI in which statistical techniques are employed to give computers the ability to “learn” on their own.
-Essentially, the more data you feed a computer related to the task you’re trying to get it to perform, the better it’s able to do just that – all without being literally programed to do so.
+Machine learning is actually a very particular subset of AI which employs statistical techniques to give computers the ability to “learn” on their own.
+Essentially, the more relevant data you feed a computer, the better it’s able to do just that – all without explicitly programming it to do so.

 We’ve already seen the effects of machine learning across nearly every aspect of business that you can think of.
-When you make a product purchase on an eCommerce website like Amazon.com, you’re immediately greeted with recommendations for other products you might enjoy.
+When you purchase something on eCommerce websites like Amazon.com, they immediately greet you with recommendations for other products you might enjoy.
 As you make more purchases, those recommendations become more specific – and accurate.
-This is because the machine learning model has more data from your purchase history to draw from and, as a result, is in a better position to recommend inventory items you might be interested in over time.
+This is because the machine learning model has more data from your purchase history to draw from.
+And, as a result, it is in a better position to recommend inventory items that might interest you over time.

 The larger benefits are equally important.
-Machine learning creates an opportunity for better customer segmentation and accurate lifetime value prediction in terms of marketing, can create better and more holistic SPAM detection when it comes to email operation and can even increase the efficiency of predictive maintenance in the manufacturing industry as well.
+Machine learning creates an opportunity for better customer segmentation and accurate lifetime value prediction in terms of marketing.
+Furthermore, it can create better and more holistic SPAM detection when it comes to email operation.
+It can even increase the efficiency of predictive maintenance in the manufacturing industry.

-But just as artificial intelligence gave way to machine learning, machine learning is also giving birth to new advancements of its own.
+But just as AI gave way to machine learning, machine learning has given birth to new advancements of its own.
 One of those takes the form of intelligent character recognition, otherwise known as ICR for short.
-Though this may seem like a simple concept, the potential implications are anything but – particularly when it comes to how we run our businesses and the decisions we’re able to make as a result.
+Though this may seem like a simple concept, the potential implications are anything but.
+This is particularly true when it comes to running our businesses and the decisions we make as a result.

 Intelligent Character Recognition: Breaking Things Down

-In the field of computer science, intelligent character recognition is actually an advanced form of optical character recognition, or OCR.
-On the surface level, it’s a technique that automatically digitizes handwriting – regardless of the fonts that may be used or even the different styles of handwriting that may be present.
+In the field of computer science, intelligent character recognition actually refers to an advanced form of optical character recognition, or OCR.
+On the surface level, it’s a technique that can automatically digitize handwriting – regardless of the fonts or even the different styles of handwriting that may be present.

 The important part of this – and the part that ties back into machine learning – is the fact that most ICR solutions have self-learning systems called neural network that automatically update the “recognition” database as new handwriting patterns are identified.
 So the more content you feed into the system – and the more types of content you can provide – the more accurate that neural network (and thus your results) become.